angeleyazbec/Cryptocurrency-Unsupervised-Learning/README.md

 ### Cluster Analysis with k-Means

-* Createed an elbow plot to identify the best number of clusters.
+* Created an elbow plot to identify the best number of clusters.

 ### Recommendation: Can the cryptocurrencies be clustered together?
 If so, into how many clusters?